itkhanz/Cleanium/README.md

 ## Factory Pattern

+* The factory pattern takes out the responsibility of instantiating a object from the class to a Factory class.
 * create a new object without exposing an instantiation logic
 * refer to the newly created object using its common interface
 * For example, we refer to the chrome driver, firefox driver etc. through webdriver interface